Multi-jet Merging with TMD Parton Branching: Theoretical systematic uncertainty and merging scale dependence

 In Fig.~\ref{fig14} we show the transverse momentum (right) and normalized $\phi^{\ast}$ (left) distributions of DY lepton pairs in $pp$ collisions at 8 TeV.
 We observe that the effect of the merging scale variation is localized around the merging scale and it is lower than 10\%.

 In Fig.~\ref{fig15} we show the DJRs for $d_{01}$ (top left), $d_{12}$ (top right), $d_{23}$ (bottom) distributions respectively for a 10 GeV variation of the merging scale.
 The calculations are performed for DY lepton pair production in $pp$ collisions at 8 TeV.
 As discussed in previous sections the $d_{n,n+1}$ distribution is very sensitive to the merging scale choice.
-We observe that the effect of the merging scale variation is localized around the merging scale and it is lower than 20\%, improving on the systematics observed by all merging algorithms discussed in Ref.~\cite{Alwall:2007fs}.
+We observe that the effect of the merging scale variation is localized around the merging scale, where small kinks in the spectra appear.
+The effects are however small, lower than 20\%, reducing the systematic uncertainty observed by all merging algorithms discussed in Ref.~\cite{Alwall:2007fs}.
 In Fig.~\ref{fig16} we show the transverse momentum spectra of the leading (top left), second (top right), and third (bottom) jets for DY production in association with jets in $pp$ collisions at 8 TeV.
 We observe that the effect of the merging scale variation is localized around the merging scale and it is lower than 8\%.

 The above results for the total multi-jet rates, the DJRs and the transverse momentum spectra together build a picture indicating that the systematic uncertainties from multi-jet merging are reduced when the transverse momentum recoils in the shower evolution are treated through TMD distributions.